Tutorial 10: Storing & Retrieving Data

 collect()

-(e) A colleague suggests that you look at links between buyers and sellers.
-We will want to see how often does the same bidder bid against the same seller, and across how many auctions.
-Why might these metrics useful for identifying possible shill bidding behaviour and could they be suggestive of something more innocent?
+(a).
+A colleague suggests counting how often the same bidder bids against the same seller and across how many auctions.
+Why might these metrics be useful for identifying possible shill bidding behaviour?
+What innocent explanation could produce the same pattern?

 # Step 1: rename to make easier to track